 Meet the Ladies of Theta Rho!

-In the Fall of 2014, our chapter had second annual AmaXing Step It Up Challenge.
-Amaxing Challenge consisted of a Autism Educational, 5k walk and a banquet dinner with the main goal of raising awareness and money for Autism Speaks.
-In the end, Alpha Xi Delta proudly donated over $18,000 to Autism Speaks.
+In the Fall of 2017, our chapter had its annual AmaXing Challenge.
+Our AmaXing Challenge consisted of an Autism Educational and a 5k Color Run with the main goal of raising awareness and money for Autism Speaks.
+In the end, Alpha Xi Delta proudly donated over $33,000 to Autism Speaks.

 Inspiring women to Realize Their Potential.